rapid-sensemaking-framework/rsf-runner/README.md

 #### `.speak(text: String)`
 Send a string of text to the person represented by the given Contactable.

+**Todo**
+- [ ] update .speak API so that it returns a promise that resolves when confirmation that the message has successfully been sent and received occurs. this will allow finer control of flow important in modules.

 #### `.listen(callback(text: String))`
 Set a function which will be called any time that the person represented sends a string of text back to the Operator.